roopsmall/facial-keypoints-detection/bites/pca/README.md

 The article contains many fantastic visualisations which, being written in javascript[[6](https://github.com/karpathy/tsnejs)], run live in your browser.
 It is well worth a look.
 Also worth noting is that many recent efforts in Machine Learning have focused on porting algorithms to javascript for running in-browser.
 This is a natural consequence of the relentless movement towards mobile and the rise and rise of mobile processing power, a fact to incorporate when you decide what to focus on next.

-## Dinosaurs
+## Not Dinosaurs Yet
-While t-SNE enjoys well-deserved fame it is smart not to overlook the less popular members of the family, in this case Principal Component Analysis (PCA) [[7](https://en.wikipedia.org/wiki/Principal_component_analysis)] (not to be confused with Professional Cricket), the juggernaut of dimensionality reduction.
+While t-SNE enjoys well-deserved fame it is smart not to overlook the less popular members of the family, in this case Principal Component Analysis (PCA)`[`[7](https://en.wikipedia.org/wiki/Principal_component_analysis)`]` (not to be confused with Professional Cricket), the juggernaut of dimensionality reduction.
 Lets look at PCA again.

 ## The Everything Machine
 Imagine living in a universe where everything, but everything, is a simple recipe of 5 pure, immutable ingredients: